soniasheth/message-board-web-app/README.md

 something is going wrong there.
 I also don't think my two Servlets are properly connected / redirecting content - some debugging to do there.

 I didn't get around to learning more about JavaScript to make it so that multiple users on different computers can run the web app.
-Also, would have loved to created CSS files for formtting, but also time didn't permit for that.
+Also, would have loved to created CSS files for formatting, but also time didn't permit for that.
 Needless to say, there is a lot to learn and I will be taking a Web Dev course now. :) Thanks for looking at my incomplete app - glad I attempted it, because I learned a lot and realized I am actually interested in web dev and getting more familiar with it!

 **Running Application **